2009miles/ie/README.md

 ## Usage

 1. Place your scanned images (e.g., JPEG, JPG, PNG) in directory of your choice.
-2. Run the ie tool and follow the prompts (providing the input folder path).
+2. Run the ie script, providing the path to the directory as an argument after the flag -id.
-3. The tool will create a new output folder, in the same directory, with the individual cropped images.
+3. The tool will create a new output folder, in the same directory, containing the individual cropped images.

 ## Example